ahaoboy/ansi2/readme.md

 Compressing using [osvg](https://github.com/ahaoboy/osvg) and [svgo](https://github.com/svg/svgo), this will increase the running time by several seconds, but can save half of the storage space.

-Note: Since svgo removes media queries and css variables, it is only recommended to use it in a specific mode.

 ```bash
 neofetch | ansi2 --format=svg --compress > neofetch.svg
 neofetch | ansi2 --format=svg -c > neofetch.svg